Abiola-Omifisayo/LITA-AWS-EC2-INSTANCE-PROJECT/README.md

 # LITA-SMARTSHOP-PROJECT
  A project on the creation of a suitable solution for SmartShop a fictional mid-sized retail company working towards launching an online store.
 ## Project Goal
- The project goal is to develop a reliable solution for SmartShop using AWS infrastructure, that is able to do the following:
+ The project goal is to develop a reliable solution for SmartShop that is suitable for the following:
  1) Support anticipated growth with flexible resource allocation.
  2) Ensure high availability and consistent user experience.
  3) Implement strong security measures to protect customer data.